privacyidea/privacyidea/doc/installation/pip.rst

 Create the database and the first administrator::

    pi-manage createdb
-   pi-manage admin add admin admin@localhost
+   pi-manage admin add admin -e admin@localhost

 Now you can run the server for your first test::